BestTimesToVisit.com Logo

 culture

-Embrace the 'island time' mentality – things move at a more relaxed pace here.
-Don't get frustrated if service is a little slower than you're used to; instead, relax, enjoy the scenery, and strike up a conversation with locals.
-A friendly 'Good morning' or 'Good afternoon' goes a long way.
+Embrace the 'island time' mentality!
+Things move at a more relaxed pace here, so don't get frustrated if service is a little slower than you're used to.
+It's part of the charm, so take a deep breath and enjoy the laid-back atmosphere.

 food